There are a variety of reasons an individual or couple may choose to pursue surrogacy, including but not limited to:

 - Reproductive health disorders (recurrent miscarriages, complications from previous pregnancies or deliveries)

-- Intended parent(s) without an egg provider (for example same sex male parents)
+- Intended parent(s) in need of an egg provider (for example same-sex male parents)

 Gestational Surrogacy in New York

 On February 15th, 2021, the Child-Parent Security Act took effect in New York State.
-This law legalizes gestational surrogacy and provides a simpler path to establish legal parental rights for parents who rely on assisted reproductive technology to have children.
-In addition to expanding protections for LGBTQ+ families in New York State, the passing of this law makes it easier for intended parents to work with paid surrogates in New York as opposed to going out of state.
-As one of the last states in the U.S. to legalize surrogacy, New York is taking a significant step forward in reproductive rights for the LGBTQ+ community and individuals in need of a surrogate to start their family.
+This law legalized gestational surrogacy and provided a simpler path to establish legal parental rights for parents who rely on assisted reproductive technology to have children.
+In addition to expanding protections for LGBTQIA+ families in New York State, the passing of this law makes it easier for intended parents to work with paid surrogates in New York as opposed to going out of state.
+As one of the last states in the U.S. to legalize surrogacy, New York took a significant step forward in reproductive rights for the LGBTQIA+ community and individuals in need of a surrogate to start their family.

 Third Party Reproduction

+“Third-party reproduction” refers to assisted reproduction that involves a party or parties other than the intended parent or parents, such as a surrogate, a donor, or both.
 The Third Party Team at RMA of New York is committed to guiding intended parents through the surrogacy process.
-Comprised of nurse practitioners and other members of the clinical staff, the Third Party Team is a concierge service that specifically assists individuals in need of an egg and/or sperm donor, and/or a gestational surrogate.
+Composed of fertility specialists, nurse practitioners, and other members of the clinical staff, the Third Party Team is a concierge service that specifically assists individuals in need of an egg and/or sperm donor, and/or a gestational surrogate.
 The Third Party Team is responsible for organizing the medical screening of potential surrogates, reviewing candidates to help determine eligibility, and coordinating transfer cycles.